 OFA appreciates the opportunity to provide our feedback and agricultural perspectives on the proposed Planning Act changes.
 We look forward to working with the provincial government and our municipal counterparts to protect Ontario's farmlands as well as sustain Ontario's housing supply and communities.

 Sincerely,

 Peggy Brekveld President

-cc: The Honourable Lisa Thompson, Minister of Agriculture, Food, and Rural Affairs OFA Board of Directors
+cc: The Honourable Lisa Thompson, Minister of Agriculture, Food, and Rural Affairs The Honourable Steve Clark, Minister of Municipal Affairs and Housing OFA Board of Directors